What is Natural Language Processing?

 Internet Search Engines

 You have undoubtedly benefited from NLP technology if you use an email account.
-Once the algorithm is trained on email text data, it can successfully:- identify;
+Once the algorithm is trained on email text data, it can successfully:

 - classify;